 - 1. Set the boundaries of the playing area. - 2.
-Divide the girls into two groups with equal numbers. - 3.
+Divide the youth into two groups with equal numbers. - 3.
 One group will represent the limited resources (food, water, and shelter).
 Each resource will be displayed as an action symbol with hands.
-To represent "food", the girls will need to put both hands in front of them on their stomach.
-To represent "water", the girls will put both hands over their mouth.
-To represent "shelter", the girls will form a roof by putting both hands over their head. - 4.
+To represent "food," the youth will need to put both hands in front of them on their stomach.
+To represent "water," the youth will put both hands over their mouth.
+To represent "shelter," the youth will form a roof by putting both hands over their head. - 4.
 The other group will represent the deer that need to get the limited resources. - 5.
 Have one group form the "deer line" on one side of the playing area and the other group form the "resource line" on the opposite side of the playing area.
 Have the two groups face away from each other so that they are looking away from the center of the playing area. - 6.
 Have each "deer" decide what resource it is looking for.
 Make the appropriate corresponding symbol that is associated with that resource. - 7.
-Have each "resource" decide whether she is going to represent food, water, or shelter for this particular round.
-Then have them make their symbol using their hands. - 8.
+Have each "resource" decide whether they will represent food, water, or shelter for this particular round.
+Then, have them make their symbol using their hands. - 8.
 On the count of three, ask both lines to turn and face each other.
 The "resource line" does not move.
-All the deer, while still displaying their action symbol with their hands, must run to the resource line as fast as they can and find their matching resource.
+While still displaying their action symbol with their hands, all the deer must run to the resource line as fast as they can and find their matching resource.
 Each deer must tag their corresponding resource (e.g. a deer making the action symbol for shelter needs to tag the shelter resource).
 The deer are going to compete for limited resources. - 9.
-If a deer is successful in getting its resource, the deer takes the resource back to the "deer line".
-This is to represent the deer surviving and reproducing when it is successful at getting the resources it needs.
+If a deer successfully gets its resource, the deer takes the resource back to the "deer line."
+This represents the deer surviving and reproducing when it successfully gets the resources it needs.
 This will increase the deer population when resources are plentiful.
-If a deer does not find the resource it needs, it dies and joins the "resource line".
-If a resource is not tagged, then it stays in the resource line. - 10.
+If a deer does not find the resource it needs, it dies and joins the "resource line."
+If a resource is not tagged, it stays in the resource line. - 10.
 Play several rounds and discuss what happens to the deer population when resources are available and when resources are diminished.
-The cycle of supply and demand is nicely demonstrated and observed in this game.
+The supply and demand cycle is nicely demonstrated and observed in this game.

-The purpose of this game is to give the girls an understanding of limited resources such as food, water and shelter.
-The girls can learn the effects of increasing and decreasing population on limited resources.
+This game aims to give the youth an understanding of limited resources such as food, water and shelter.
+The youth can learn the effects of increasing and decreasing population on limited resources.
 The bigger the population, the more competition there will be for the resources.
-Discuss with the girls that natural events can have an impact on the supply of the resources that are needed to support a healthy deer population.
+Discuss with the youth that natural events can impact the supply of the resources needed to support a healthy deer population.